markwylde/geniaas/README.md

 ## Usage
 The example below uses [righto](https://github.com/korynunn/righto) for handline asynchronous code.
-All the functions provided by digitalocean use the standard callback pattern.
+All the functions provided by the drivers use the standard callback pattern.
 You can use `require('util').promisify` if you would prefer.

 ```javascript